Southern Naked-Tailed Armadillo Skull

 - Additional information

 Southern Naked-Tailed Armadillo Skull measuers 3.1 inches.
 Southern Naked-tailed armadillo skull is museum quality polyurethane cast.
 Made in USA.
+2-part skull (separate cranium and jaw).
 California Academy of Sciences Specimen.
-Scientific name is Cabassous tatouya.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Southern Naked-Tailed Armadillo, Cabassous tatouya, is an armadillo species from South America.
 It is found in Argentina, Bolivia, Brazil, Paraguay and Peru.